Corneal Scar Treatment in Ayurveda

 Consult for your disease now

-In Ayurveda, emphasis is given on overhauling the complete human body including its vital parts like brain.
-Through Ayurveda, most of the eye diseases are curable with effect that lasts for a very good period of time.
-Prakash Nethralaya has extensive programme for various eye treatments including the corneal scar treatment.
+In Ayurveda, the emphasis is given on overhauling the complete human body including its vital parts like a brain.
+Through Ayurveda, most of the eye diseases are curable with an effect that lasts for a very good period of time.
+Prakash Nethralaya has an extensive ayurvedic program for various eye treatments including the corneal scar treatment in ayurveda.

-According to Ayurveda, Corneal scarring is caused due to vitiation of vata dosha.
-Cornea is the site of vata dosha (i.e. why it is rich in nerve supply and no blood supply).
-Vitiated vata dosha alters the shape of cornea making it irregular in shape.
-Corneal scar treatment helps to arrest the degeneration process and reduce the symptoms.
-The major corneal scar treatment procedures are as follows:
+According to Ayurveda, Corneal scarring is caused due to vitiation of Vata dosha.
+The cornea is the site of Vata dosha (i.e. why it is rich in nerve supply and no blood supply).
+Vitiated Vata dosha alters the shape of cornea making it irregular in shape.
+Corneal scar treatment in ayurveda helps to arrest the degeneration process and reduce the symptoms.
+The major corneal scarring treatment procedures are as follows:

-- Nethradhara – This corneal scar treatment or therapy is done for tired and problematic eyes, and nervous exhaustion, Nethradhara involves the use of natural coolants laced with Ayurvedic powders.
+- Nethradhara – This corneal scar treatment in ayurveda or therapy is done for tired and problematic eyes, and nervous exhaustion, Nethradhara involves the use of natural coolants laced with Ayurvedic powders.

-- Pindi – In this treatment a glue of herbs is connected over the two eyes, and secured with a cotton bandage.
-This animates the blood stream around the eyes, and opens the tear channels.
-It's an incredible method for corneal scar treatment, and for diminishing dark circles under the eyes.
+- Pindi – In this treatment, a glue of herbs is connected over the two eyes, and secured with a cotton bandage.
+This animates the bloodstream around the eyes and opens the tear channels.
+It's an incredible method for corneal scar treatment in ayurveda, and for diminishing dark circles under the eyes.

-- Shirodhara – This is one of the best corneal scar treatments.
-Shirodhara is normally done at the beginning of the day or in night.
+- Shirodhara – This is one of the best corneal scar treatment in ayurveda.
+Shirodhara is normally done at the beginning of the day or at night.
 This method expects you to rests on the back.
 Shirodhara may initially start with abhyangam.
-After abhyangam, the method for shirodhara is begun which includes pouring of around 2 liters luke warm oil persistently as a stream on to the brow in a wavering way.
+After abhyangam, the method for Shirodhara is begun which includes pouring of around 2 liters lukewarm oil persistently as a stream on to the brow in a wavering way.